-The overall quality of 38 GRASA program offerings in grades four through nine was 4.11 in 2010-11.
-The overall quality of 20 GRASA programs grades four to six was 4.13 and the overall quality of 18 programs for grades seven to nine was 4.09.
-Programs for grades seven to nine were evaluated starting in 2009-10.
+The overall quality of 25 GRASA program offerings in grades four through nine was 4.17 in 2011-12.
+The overall quality of 14 GRASA programs grades four to six was 4.11 and the overall quality of 11 programs for grades seven to nine was 4.24.
+Evaluations for programs for grades seven to nine started in 2009-10.
 HighScope Educational Research Foundation (the authors of Youth PQA) performed a Youth PQA validation study during 2003-05.
 They reported results on two waves of data from two years.
 For comparison purposes, the resulting mean scores using the Youth PQA are shown for both GRASA and HighScope's findings in Figure 1 below.

 When comparing the GRASA programs to the HighScope programs, the difference in scores for Year One are not statistically significant.
-However, there is statistical significance (at or equal to .05) in the scores from GRASA the subsequent years, which are higher than either HighScope years (significant at $\leq$ .05 in t-Tests).
+However, there is statistical significance (at or equal to .05) in the scores from GRASA the subsequent years, which are higher than either HighScope years (significant at \leq .05 in t-tests).